AlexGalays/collection-js/README.md

 # collection-js
 Provides a small set of general purpose collections with implementations tailored for Javascript.
+Some inspiration comes from [Scala](http://www.scala-lang.org/) and its rich object/functional hybrid approach which fits JS well and [spicefactory collections](https://github.com/spicefactory/Spicelib-Util/tree/master/src/main/org/spicefactory/lib/collection) for its simple ECMA collections.

+It should be compatible with any JS engine, even IE6's (Although it wasn't tested against it)

 # Content
 * [Code example](#code-example)